damidre/damidre/README.md

 - 👋 Hi, I’m Damiyr a lover of data and analytics and excited to work for good in our world.
-- 🌱 I’m currently learning TypeScript and App Development.
+- 🌱 I’m currently focusing on learning Simulation Engineering and Product Design
 - 📫 How to reach me ... damiyrindigital@gmail.com

 <!---